pppp606/cursor-efficiency/README.md

 Have every team member use Cursor-efficiency, and automatically collect logs at git push time to a central server or shared storage.
 This allows you to understand team-wide trends.
 One example workflow is as follows:

 #### 1. Add a Hook in the Local Repository
-Place a script like the following in your project’s `.git/hooks/pre-push` (or in your CI pipeline):
+Place a script like the following in your project's `.git/hooks/pre-push` (or in your CI pipeline):

 ```bash
 #!/bin/bash